Tenant signs the lease and collects the keys

 Keep all receipts

-You may be able to get help to secure a rental property and pay for rent and other costs.
-Learn more about what help is available and who is eligible.
+Tenants may be able to get help to secure a rental property and pay for rent and other costs.
+Learn more about financial support options, including eligibility.

-Costs you do not have to pay for
+Costs tenants do not have to pay for

 - for the cost of preparing or filling in the tenancy agreement